|Find out how to make online donations to Stone Church|

 Stone Presbyterian Church is proud to be in partnership with other area churches in support of the Country Pantry Food Bank in Clark Mills.
 This organization is a United Way Agency and serves the Clinton, Clark Mills and Westmoreland areas.
 The Country Pantry provides both nonperishable and fresh foods monthly to low-income families and individuals.
 Member families pick up groceries that have been packed by volunteers at the distribution site in Clark Mills.
 Special projects include Easter baskets and Christmas gifts for children, Thanksgiving turkeys, mittens and hats for children, and school supplies, socks, and underwear for school children in September.
 New this year is a Country Pantry garden to grow fresh produce for the food bank clients.
 Stone Church members make donations of food and special items throughout the year to support the food bank as part of our mission.

-On the fourth Monday of each month a group of our congregation serves dinner at Hope House on Eagle Street in Utica.
+On the fourth Monday of each month a group of our congregation serves dinner at Hope House at the corner of South and Steuben streets in Utica.
 It’s a great opportunity to do some hands-on mission work and a very rewarding experience.
 We also donate items to the organization according to their needs.
 We encourage anyone to join us whenever you have a chance.
 You won’t regret it!

 At Christmas time, we adopt a family or two from names provided for us by the Neighborhood Center.
 Our generous parishioners donate food, clothing and toys for these families to make sure they have a great Christmas.
 Funding for this project is provided by the Women’s Association of Stone Presbyterian Church.